void-main/VMMagnifyComparer/README.md

 <b>Note</b>: The mouse cursor is drawn only for this demo.
 If you run the example project by yourself, you wouldn't see the mouse cursor.

 ## Setup
-Copy files from `VMMagnifyComparerView` to your own project.
+Copy files from `VMMagnifyComparer` folder to your own project.

 ## APIs
 `VMMagnifyComparerView` is essentially a `NSImageView`, so you can set current display image with `setImage:` call.